-The Company's borrowing policy is determined by the Board.
-The level of borrowing may be varied from time to time in the light of prevailing circumstances subject to a maximum of 30% of the Company's total assets at any time.
+The Company's borrowing policy is determined by the Board, which has set a maximum of 30% of the Company's total assets.
+This limit may be varied from time to time in the light of prevailing circumstances, but has not been changed since the Company's incorporation in its current form.
+The Manager has discretion to borrow within the limit set by the Board.
 Any borrowings are covered by investments in matching currencies to manage exposure to exchange rate fluctuations.

 The Board has reviewed the methods of financing available to the Company including repo financing whereby a company participates in sale and repurchase arrangements in connection with its portfolio.
 Under these arrangements, a company sells fixed interest securities and is contractually obliged to repurchase them at a fixed price on a fixed date, whilst retaining economic exposure to the securities sold.
 The difference between the (lower) sale price and the later purchase price is the cost (effectively interest) of the repo financing.
-Repo financing agreements are currently being put in place by the Company to ensure these are available to the Manager if it is agreed by both the Manager and Board to use this method of financing, either alongside or in place of the Company's current credit facility.
+Repo financing agreements are in place and may be used in place of or alongside any credit facility arranged by the Company, subject to the aggregate 30% ceiling.
+The Company did not use the credit facility or repo financing during the year to 31 December 2018 (2017: none).